 After discovering the nearest home winemaking club was 45 minutes away in Sonoma, Bob Bennett placed an ad in Sonoma County's local newspaper, The Press Democrat, inviting people to his home to discuss their winemaking and grape growing experiences.
 Seven people accepted Bob's invitation, and on September 27, 1995 GENCO - Garage Enologists of North County was born.

-GENCO meetings have the sole purpose of wine and vineyard education.
-Most of the meetings from 1996 to 2011 were held at the Healdsburg Public Library.
+Most of the time from 1996 to 2011 Members met at the Healdsburg Public Library.
 Being home to the Sonoma County Wine Library, this was an excellent location to discuss winemaking.
-Bob planned and presided over all meetings with a specific topic and purpose.
-In addition to holding meetings at the Healdsburg Public Library, meetings were also held at a vineyard, a winery, a member's winemaking facility, or at another Sonoma County Library regional branch.
+Bob planned and presided over all gatherings with a specific topic and purpose.
+In addition to holding gatherings at the Healdsburg Public Library, occasionally gatherings were also held at a member's winemaking facility, a vineyard, a winery or at another Sonoma County Library regional branch.

 GENCO was formed to provide a forum for the exchange of ideas and information, and to enhance economical production of quality wine in small quantities.
 The group shares information on ideas, experiences, successes, failures, problems, and pitfalls in making wine, and also conducts tastings of member wines for evaluation and enjoyment.
-At each meeting a topic of particular interest to our members regarding home winemaking and viticulture is explored through open discussions and occasionally guest speakers.
-In addition, meetings provide the opportunity to organize sharing in the purchases of winemaking supplies (bottles, barrels, oak alternatives, corks, carboys, various supplies, etc...) to obtain larger lots for better pricing.
+A topic of particular interest to our members regarding home winemaking and viticulture is explored through open discussions and occasionally guest speakers.
+In addition, we provide the opportunity to organize sharing in the purchases of winemaking supplies (bottles, barrels, oak alternatives, corks, carboys, various supplies, etc...) to obtain larger lots for better pricing.

-Meetings are not only informative, but also a lot of fun.
-It was even at a meeting that one of the members drew a pencil drawing of a garage with a barrel, which became the GENCO logo.
-This logo remains today with a slight enhancement from a graphic artist in 2011, so the logo could be used on our amateur winemaking competition rosette awards.
+Gatherings are not only informative, but also a lot of fun.
+It was even at an event a member drew a pencil drawing of a garage with a barrel, which became the GENCO logo.
+This logo remains today with an enhancement from a graphic artist in 2011, so the logo could be used on our amateur winemaking competition awards.

-GENCO has provided a public service in matching up acquisitions between small grape growers and home winemakers.
-GENCO apprises home winemakers regarding amateur competitions throughout California and in other states.
+GENCO's gatherings have the sole purpose of wine and vineyard education and has provided a public service in matching up acquisitions between small grape growers and home winemakers.
+GENCO is apprised of home winemakers regarding amateur competitions throughout California and in other states.
 The group voluntarily helps staff the Sonoma County Harvest Fair commercial wine judging and sets up the Hall where the amateur wine competition awards for the Sonoma County Harvest Fair are displayed.

-During the COVID-19 Pandemic in 2020/2021, Gruenhagen Hall was closed.
-Our meetings continued using Zoom with guest speakers on the same day and week of the month as in-person meetings.
+During the COVID-19 Pandemic in 2020/2021 monthly in-person gatherings were discontiniued.
+GENCO did continue to provide education via Zoom with guest speakers on the same day and week of the month.

 Sadly, GENCO lost their Founder in November, 2023.
 Bob Bennett was a passionate and a very successful amateur winemaker.
 His accomplishments included Best of Show from many Amateur Wine Competitions throughout California and the US.
 He was always committed to new members, educatIng them with a hands on approach so they could experience the process of winemaking.
-His offering for new members to experience involved picking to bottling, which was an exceptional opportunity that most who are to new to winemaking wouldn't be able to realize.
+His offering, known as the Barrel Project was for new members to experience at his home, vineyard and winery involved picking to bottling, which was an exceptional opportunity for over 20 years that most who are to new to winemaking wouldn't be able to realize.

-GENCO continues to flourish with members producing increasingly higher quality wines as we come close to our fourth decade of existence.
-We currently meet at 7pm in Healdsburg at Good Shepherd Lutheran Church, downstairs in Gruenhagen Hall on the 4th Wednesday of the month.
+GENCO continues to flourish with members producing increasingly higher quality wines as we begin our fourth decade of existence.

 Garage Enologist of North County